 Interoperability: So that's about the contact part.
 Now, if you want to use a card with multiple technologies like contact and contactless, the problem becomes even worse I would say.
 To understand the potential issues, let's look at the components of a contactless card.
 You have three different types of contactless cards, (slide 15).
 The first one is a pure contactless.
 In that case, there is no contact plate.
 It's only a single chip, contactless interface.
 Then you could have a hybrid contactless card.
 The hybrid has two chips, but no direct electrical communication in between.
 Or you could have dual interface card where a single chip handles both contact and contactless interface.
 In all three cases, you always have an antenna.
 Only the contact chip or module has been standardize by ISO, as its location has to be very precisely determine to allow electrical contact with a reader.
-Contactless by definition does not require direct electrical connection and the contactless chip is not standardized.
+Contactless by definition does not require direct electrical connection and the contactless chip can be anywhere under the card surface.
+The same goes for the antenna.
+The location of the contactless chip is not standardized.
 The antenna's size, its geometry, whether it's square, round or oval is not at all standardized.
 It's up to the manufacturer.
 Because of their inherent thickness, the contactless chip and/or the antenna may in some cases, create some variations of the card surface properties above them that could potentially impact printability at issuance.
 This depends largely on the size of the contactless chip and the technology used for the antenna.